Does Exodus have transaction fees to send or receive?

 If Alice and Bob now try to send 1 Bitcoin, Alice will have to pay a much larger fee than Bob.
 This is because the Bitcoin network has to process a lot more data with Alice's transaction bundling all of her small “inputs” together vs. Bob who just has 1 input.

 This is similar to a person who tries to spend 100 pennies vs. a one dollar bill.
 Both have the same value, but the 100 pennies are much harder to count, it takes a lot of effort to process them and make the transaction.

-You can always see current network fees for your transaction in the lower end of the send window:
+You can always see current network fees for your transaction before you send your crypto:

 This only affects BTC and other UTXO-based currencies like BCH, BSV, BTG, LTC, DGB, etc.